Mincka/DMArchiver/README.md

 # DMArchiver
 A tool to archive **all** the direct messages from your private conversations on Twitter.

-## Warning: possible account lockout
-Users are starting to report account lockouts because of the use of this tool.
-Twitter seems to lock accounts more aggressively if a new login context is detected.
-Even though locking can be reverted, you should be aware of this risk when using this tool.
-An additional attempt after unlocking can allow the tool to perform better on the second run.

 ## Introduction
 Have you ever need to retrieve old information from a chat with your friends on Twitter?
 Or maybe you would just like to backup all these cheerful moments and keep them safe.